 EAG's programs and services focus primarily on sustaining and supporting the careers of working performers.
 We are here to help bridge those inevitable gaps that happen in performing arts careers and get people back on stage and performing.

 The Emergency Aid and Relief Program (EARP)

 At the heart of EAG's charitable outreach is the EARP.
-Through this program, we give grants to qualified performers in financial crisis regardless of faith, race, ethnicity, gender, sexual orientation, age, physical ability, or language.
+Through this program, we give grants to qualified performers in financial crisis regardless of religion, race, national origin or ethnicity, gender identity and/or expression, sexual orientation, age, physical or mental ability, political ideology/affiliations, or language.
 Through EARP we address critical issues like eviction, housing court stipulations, utility shutoffs, emergency medical and dental costs, and sustenance needs like food and transportation.
 Qualified applicants live in one of the five boroughs and have an established career working as a performer for at least five consecutive years.
 For a complete list of eligibility requirements, please visit the Eligbility for EAG's Services page.